SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 - **Determinism:** Output is fully reproducible and consistent across runs
 - **Extraction Compatibility:** Output format is optimised for downstream segmentation and rule-based extraction

-Preprocessing was manually validated on a representative sample to confirm that artefacts are removed while preserving structural integrity and extractable clinical content.
+Preprocessing was manually validated on a representative sample to confirm that artifacts are removed while preserving structural integrity and extractable clinical content.

 ---